 Of course it’s not all perfection.
 Sometimes the power goes off, and yes, there is a mosquito here and there.
 The journey to get to Tofo is a treacherous one full of 10-hour overcrowded bus journeys that outdoes every single other horrific bus journey I’ve taken times ten.
 The nearest ATM is a 30-minute walk away, and even flights tend to go days with cancellation after cancellation.

 But when I can stay in my own bamboo bungalow for $15 per night and a plate of fresh barracuda only sets me back $5, these are small detractors, and I can get over the inconvenience.

 Unlike most beaches this pristine and beautiful, Tofo’s tourism appears to be on the decline.
-This is probably due to the difficulty of traveling there, the scarce information about the place, and the falling value of the South African Rand, and therefore dropping tourist numbers.
+The dropping tourist numbers are probably due to the continued difficulty of traveling there, the scarce information about the place, and the falling value of the South African rand.

 While quad biking around the dunes and coconut tree forests behind the main beach, I can see that construction was started only to be abandoned on several resorts.
 One in particular only has one bungalow left after a fire, yet it’s still fully staffed.
 I took the chance to have a whole resort to myself and booked the villa for one night.
 It was creepy yet incredible at the same time to have the entire secluded mangrove for miles.

 Like the beaches in developing countries the world over, touts roam the sand with bracelets and sarongs.
 The most persistent of them approaches me daily to sell me a coconut we both know I’ll buy.
 We also both know I won’t pay more than 20 mets (39 cents) for it, but we still haggle for a good ten minutes anyways because it’s a sport and we have time to kill.